Chapter Fifty Three

 “Yes, on the book.”

 “Janah and I were just talking about it.
 I don’t know, she’s welcome to hang here, she may want to go home.
 Amaya says Taylor is kind of at sea right now.
 She may appreciate being around us, not in an apartment alone.
-Chris always said Taylor was a very good model because she wanted to be told what to do when.
+Chris always said Taylor was a sought after model partly because she wanted to be told what to do when.
 She’s not so good at thinking things up on her own.
 Underneath the elegant strides, long legs and shape shifting face, she’s an ordinary human, not dumb, not an intellectual either.”

 Janah, “Let Amaya handle it.
 If she waits a day to start the book project, it isn’t going to matter.
 I suggest we don’t do anything but let her know she’s welcome.”